 Play somethin’ for me mister!

-When I do get to ‘deejay‘ today (if the wife and kids let me), is when I’m cranking out a playlist from my iTunes.
+When I do get to ‘deejay‘ today (if the wife and kids let me), is when I’m cranking out a playlist from YouTube.
 One of my favorite lists to play is my set of Mardi Gras songs that I tend to turn up quite loudly and quite often – even ‘out-of-season’.
-Here, I compiled ten of my favorite themed tunes in no particular order along with a day after Mardi Gras Day lagniappe song.
+Here, I compiled 12 of my favorite themed tunes in no particular order that includes a day-after Mardi Gras Day song.

 To kick this list off is one of my ALL TIME favorite songs: Tipitina by Bo Dollis and the Wild Magnolias.
 Now, this version is different than Professor Longhair’s Tipitina so don’t be confused when the trumpets start playing and they start singing about waking up early and going to the Mardi Gras.
 I can listen to this song over, and over, and over, and over… I hope you enjoy a few of my favorite Mardi Gras songs!